Focusing Medication Development to Prevent and Treat Opioid Use Disorder and Overdose

 • Developing technology to control the release of opioid medications in the body to treat opioid use disorder or prevent relapse

-• Developing medications to manage opioid withdrawal, reduce cravings, and lower the risk of a relapse in people receiving treatment for opioid use disorder
+• Developing medications and medical devices to manage opioid withdrawal, reduce cravings, and lower the risk of a relapse in people receiving treatment for opioid use disorder

 • Developing opioid vaccines to reduce the risk of an opioid overdose and to treat opioid use disorder